Ludwig Renn: Renn as a Communist writer and soldier in Spain

-In 1928, the year in which he published Krieg, Renn became a member of the German Communist Party, a step which the novel Nachkrieg (1930) reflects.
+In 1928, the year in which he published Krieg, Renn became a member of the Communist Party of Germany, a step which the novel Nachkrieg (1930) reflects.
 In the same year he joined the Roter Frontkämpferbund (‘Alliance of Red Front-Fighters’) and from 1928 to 1932 was secretary of the Alliance of Proletarian-Revolutionary Writers in Berlin (BPRS).
 Renn was editor of the communist journal, Linkskurve and the communist military police journal, Aufbruch.
 His work for the BPRS brought him into close contact with, amongst others, Anna Seghers and Johannes R Becher.

 Renn's growing commitment to communism saw him travel to the USSR in 1929 and 1930.
 Renn found himself increasingly under attack from the National Socialists and decided to renounce his noble title in 1930, adopting the name of the protagonist of his novel, Krieg: Ludwig Renn.
 Between 1931 and 1932 he was a lecturer on the history of warfare and military theory at the Marxist Workers’ School (MASCH) in Berlin.
 His books Nachkrieg (1930) and Rußlandfahrten (1932) made him the most important German communist writer of the inter-war period.

 In 1933, following the burning of the Reichstag, new laws designed to accelerate Adolf Hitler’s rise to power were passed, leading to Renn, Carl von Ossietzky and Ernst Torgler being arrested together in January 1934.
 Renn was sentenced to 30 months imprisonment, serving 18 months.

 On his release in August 1935, he travelled to Spain where in July 1936 he joined the International Brigades in support of the Spanish Republican cause, becoming Chief of Staff for Lieutenant Colonel Hans Kahle in the XI International Brigade and the 35th Division.
 He was in Madrid in November 1936 writing training booklets for the military command as the city became increasingly under threat.
 He was driven out of the city to Cuenca by Claud Cockburn, a British communist journalist, under orders from the government and their Russian advisors.
 In November 1936 he became leader of the Thälmann Battalion of the XII International Brigade, fighting in the Battle of Guadalajara in March 1937 and then in the Battle of Brunete.
 In July 1937 he attended the Second International Writers' Congress, the purpose of which was to discuss the attitude of intellectuals to the war, held in Valencia, Barcelona and Madrid and attended by many writers including André Malraux, Ernest Hemingway, Stephen Spender and Pablo Neruda.
 In August 1937 he was sent on a pro-Republican propaganda tour to the United States.
 During his service in Spain he spent time with Ernest Hemingway.
 He wrote an account of his time in his work, Der spanische Krieg (1955), but was unable to name Hemingway, referring to him only as 'an American', because of the ideological condemnation of Hemingway's work in the GDR at the time.